openenclave/openenclave/docs/GettingStartedDocs/install_oe_sdk-Windows.md

 Note: If it is an RC package, append `-pre` to the command above.

-## Verify the Open Enclave SDK install
+## Verify the Open Enclave SDK installation

 See [Using the Open Enclave SDK](Windows_using_oe_sdk.md) for verifying and using the installed SDK.